Birkbjo/Lost-Ark-Queue-Monitor/README.md

 `POSITION_THRESHOLD` - Queue position threshold for sending a notification regardless of `UPDATE_INTERVAL`.
 If your position is lower than this, a notifcation is sent.
 Default: 200

+`PIXEL_THRESHOLD` - Threshold used to make it easier for OCR to recognize text.
+Any pixel value greater than or equal to the threshold value will be set to 255, otherwise it will be set to 0.
+This means we create a high-contrast "black and white"-image.
+Adjust this if the OCR has trouble recognizing the text on your screen.

 ### CLI options

 #### --dry